IU-PR/Capstone_project/content/docs/2024/MoniDorm/week6.md

 ### **Conclusions & Next Steps**

 In conclusion, this week was aimed at finalising our project before demo day.
-In the future, we plan to refactor our project before the final presentation and prepare a nice demonstration.
+In the future, we plan to refactor our project before the final presentation: we will containerise all applications, run internal review and testing.
+We will announce the operability of the project and prepare a nice demonstration.